 Being registered as visually impaired or severely visually impaired may be helpful.
-Your ophthalmologist can complete a 'Certificate of Visual Impairment'.
-You may then be entitled to certain benefits.
+An ophthalmologist can complete a 'Certificate of Visual Impairment', and a person may then be entitled to certain benefits.

 What else can I do?

-- If you smoke, try to stop.
+- For smokers, try to stop.
 Smoking is a risk factor for many illnesses, including AMD.
 The NHS can provide help, support and medicines to assist stopping smoking.

-- Eat a healthy balanced diet to try to make sure you get plenty of the types of vitamins that may help in AMD.
+- Eating a healthy balanced diet to ensure plenty of the types of vitamins that may help in AMD.

-- Stay safe with regards to driving.
-If you are registered as having sight impairment you should not drive and should notify the Driver and Vehicle Licensing Agency (DVLA).
-If in any doubt speak to your eye specialist or contact the DVLA for advice.
+- Staying safe with regards to driving.
+A person registered as having sight impairment should not drive and should notify the Driver and Vehicle Licensing Agency (DVLA).
+If in any doubt, it is essential to speak to an eye specialist or contact the DVLA for advice.

-- Consider regular sight tests as you become older.
-An eye test can often pick up the first signs of an eye condition before you notice any change in your vision.
-Your optician (optometrist) can advise you how often you need to have an eye check-up, depending on your general health, age, family history and other medical conditions.
+- Regular sight tests.
+An eye test can often pick up the first signs of an eye condition before any change in vision occurs.
+An optician (optometrist) can advise how often an eye check-up is needed, depending on general health, age, family history and other medical conditions.
 Early detection of problems often allows more effective treatment.